OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

 It is the only method to include heritage factors (parental height) in its calculation.
 As coaches we often see small players and expect them to keep growing but they could be 95+% maturity status already because their parents are below average height.
 60-70% of height is inherited (9).

+Some counties S&C/Medical teams may be using another popular method for estimating Maturity Status, namely the Mirwald (Maturity Offset) method.
+This too has been shown to be less accurate than the Khamis-Roche method (10).

 **Future Policy?**

 Careful decisions and plans are being made about players without the most basic information.
 Knowing a player’s Maturity Status can help inform those decisions.
 Whether it is judging where they are in specific S&C metrics (sprint, jump, endurance), where their optimum challenge point is, whether they should play up or indeed down, or even if they should be retained or released.
 It’s too easy and too important not to do this.